Solanum mammosum: Uses

 Folkloric uses of the plant range from treating asthma with a root decoction, to curing athlete's foot by rubbing leaf juices on the skin.
-Although these medical uses are not widely practiced and vary through cultures, they are an explanation for why this plant has been cultivated.
+Although these medical uses are not widely practiced and vary between cultures, they explain why the plant has been cultivated.

 The fruit has been embraced by Eastern cultures.
 It is primarily used as decorative foliage for religious and festival floral arrangements in Asia.
 The fruit is imported for the creation of Chinese New Year trees, due to their golden colored fruit and the belief that the five "fingers" on the fruit represent longevity for the family.
-In Chinese culture, the plant is known as five fingered eggplant (五指茄) and in Japan it is known as Fox Face (フォックスフェイス).
+In Chinese culture, the plant is known as five-fingered eggplant (五指茄) and in Japan it is known as horned eggplant (ツノナス), fox eggplant (キツネナス), or foxface (フォックスフェイス).

 The juice of the fruit can be used as a detergent in place of a washing powder, making it similar to the soap nut.
 The Kofan People of Colombia and Ecuador use the plant as an insect repellent, primarily against cockroaches.
 The fruit works as a repellent because of the toxicity of steroidal glycoalkaloid.

-Although the fruit is poisonous, it can be cooked and eaten like a vegetable when it is unripe.
+Although the mature fruit is poisonous, it can be cooked and eaten like a vegetable when it is unripe.
 It provides a good source of calcium, phosphorus, iron and vitamin B. One way that the fruit can be prepared is boiling the whole fruit and drinking the juices once boiled.
 In the Philippines, not only is the fruit eaten, but the leaves are also prepared as a tea considered to be anodyne, a mild narcotic.